accordproject/techdocs/docs/model-relationships.md

 title: Relationships
 ---

-A relationship in CML is a tuple composed of:
+A relationship in Concerto Modeling Language (CML) is a tuple composed of:

 1. The namespace of the type being referenced
 2. The type name of the type being referenced